Geddy Lee: Legacy and influence

+Greg Prato of AllMusic wrote that "few hard rock bassists have been as influential as Rush's Geddy Lee."
+Bass players who have cited Lee as an influence include Cliff Burton of Metallica, Steve Harris of Iron Maiden, John Myung of Dream Theater, Les Claypool of Primus, and Steve Di Giorgio of Sadus, Death and Testament.

 Collections

 Lee is a collector, and has collected baseball ephemera, vintage bass guitars, and wines, with a collection of 5,000 bottles.
-As a child he claims to have collected stamps, and vinyl records.
-He went on to collect first edition books.
-He then also began collecting 6-string guitars.
+As a child he collected stamps and vinyl records.
+He went on to collect first edition books as well as bass guitars.
+Lee is also an avid watch collector.

 Baseball

 Lee is also a longtime baseball fan.
 His favourite team while growing up was the Detroit Tigers, and he later became a fan of the Toronto Blue Jays after they were established.
 In the 1980s, Lee began reading the works of Bill James, particularly The Bill James Baseball Abstracts, which led to an interest in sabermetrics and participation in a fantasy baseball keeper league.
 He collects baseball memorabilia, once donating part of his collection to the Negro Leagues Baseball Museum, and threw the ceremonial first pitch to inaugurate the 2013 Toronto Blue Jays season.
 Lee sang the Canadian national anthem before the 1993 MLB All-Star Game.
 In 2016, Lee planned to produce an independent film about baseball in Italy.
+Lee is regularly seen in his seat behind home plate at the Toronto Blue Jays stadium Rogers Centre with his scorecard.
+When the team was forced to move to Buffalo during the 2020 season, a cardboard cutout of Lee was placed in a seat behind home plate.

-Guitars
+Guitars and basses

-Lee also collects guitars and basses late in his career.
+Lee also collects guitars and basses.
 He has a collection of over 250 vintage basses.
 He owns a 1961 Fender Precision Bass previously owned by John Entwistle of The Who.
-He also owns two 1964 rare color (decoder red) Fender Jazz Basses.
+He also owns two 1964 Fender Jazz Basses in the rare Dakota Red color.

-In 2019 he sent several of his guitars to Mecum Auctions including a 1959 Les Paul Standard, a 1960 Gibson ES-345, a 1955 Fender Stratocaster, a 1960 Gibson ES-335, a 1965 Gibson ES-335 and a 1967 Gibson Flying V.
+In 2019, Lee sent several of his guitars to Mecum Auctions, including a 1959 Les Paul Standard, a 1960 Gibson ES-345, a 1955 Fender Stratocaster, a 1960 Gibson ES-335, a 1965 Gibson ES-335 and a 1967 Gibson Flying V.

-Other

-Lee is also an avid watch collector.

 Equipment used

-Lee has varied his equipment list continually throughout his career.